Learning Hidden Markov Models using Non-Negative Matrix Factorization: Introduction

 are the time-invariant probabilities of transitioning to state $S_j$ at time $t+1$ and emitting observation $v_k$ given that at time $t$ the system was in state $S_i$.
 Observation $v_k$ is emitted during the transition from state $S_i$ to state $S_j$.
 We use $A(k)=(a_{ij}(k))$ to denote the matrix of state transition probabilities that emit the same symbol $v_k$.
 Note that $A=\sum_{k}A(k)$ is the stochastic matrix representing the Markov chain state process $x_t$. \item The initial state distribution, at time $t=1$, is given by $\Gamma = \{\gamma_1 ,..., \gamma_N\}$ where $\gamma_i = P(x_1 = S_i) \geq 0$ and $\sum_i \gamma_i = 1$. \end{enumerate} Collectively, matrices $A(k)$ and $\Gamma$ completely define the HMM and we say that a model for the HMM is $\lambda = ( \{A(k)\ |\ 1\leq k\leq M\}, \Gamma )$.

 We present an algorithm for {\em learning} an HMM from single or multiple observation sequences.
+The traditional approach for learning an HMM is the Baum-Welch Algorithm~\cite{Rabiner:1989} which has been extended in a variety of ways by others \cite{willsky:2008,blei04variational,teh03hierarchical}.

+Recently, a novel and promising approach to the HMM approximation problem was proposed by Finesso et al.~\cite{finesso:2008}.
+That approach is based on Anderson's HMM stochastic realization technique~\cite{anderson:1999} which demonstrates that a positive factorization of a certain Hankel matrix (consisting of observation string probabilities) can be used to recover the hidden Markov model's probability matrices.
+Finesso and his coauthors used recently developed non-negative matrix factorization (NMF) algorithms~\cite{Seung:2000} to express those stochastic realization techniques as an operational algorithm.
+Earlier ideas in that vein were anticipated by Upper in 1997~\cite{upper:1997}, although that work did not benefit from HMM stochastic realization techniques or NMF algorithms, both of which were developed after 1997.

-The traditional approach for learning an HMM is the Baum-Welsh Algorithm~\cite{Rabiner:1989} which has been extended in a variety of ways by others \cite{willsky:2008,blei04variational,teh03hierarchical}.
-More recently, a different type of HMM approximation algorithm has been proposed by Finesso et al.~\cite{finesso:2008}, based on stochastic realization techniques.
-Our approach is related to the Finesso approach which is significantly different from Baum-Welsh based methods.
-In particular, our algorithm is in the spirit of the Myhill-Nerode~\cite{myhill_nerode} construction for building automata from languages.
-In that construction, states are defined as equivalence classes of pasts which produce the same future outputs.
-In an HMM, the ``future'' of a state is a distribution over future observations.
+Methods based on stochastic realization techniques, including the one presented here, are fundamentally different from Baum-Welch based methods in that the algorithms use as input observation sequence {\em probabilities} as opposed to raw observation {\em sequences}.
+Anderson's and Finesso's approaches use system realization methods while our algorithm is in the spirit of the Myhill-Nerode~\cite{myhill_nerode} construction for building automata from languages.
+In the Myhill-Nerode construction, states are defined as equivalence classes of pasts which produce the same futures.
+In an HMM, the ``future'' of a state is a probability distribution over future observations.
+Following this intuition we derive our result in a manner that appears comparatively more concise and elementary, in relation to the aforementioned approaches by Anderson and Finesso.

 At a conceptual level, our algorithm operates as follows.
 We first estimate the matrix of an observation sequence's high order statistics.
 This matrix has a natural non-negative matrix factorization (NMF) ~\cite{Seung:2000} which can be interpreted in terms of the probability distribution of future observations given the current state of the underlying Markov Chain.
 Once estimated, these probability distributions can be used to directly estimate the transition probabilities of the HMM.